Writing workshop for doctoral researchers, 17-18 August, 2022

 An Article Workshop for Doctoral Researchers organised by the FinEd Network

-The Finnish Multidisciplinary Doctoral Training Network on Educational Sciences (FinEd) organises an article workshop for the doctoral researchers of its member units on 18−20 November 2020, in Rovaniemi.
+The Finnish Multidisciplinary Doctoral Training Network on Educational Sciences (FinEd) organises an article workshop for the doctoral researchers of its member units on 24−25 March 2021.
 The aim of the workshop is to offer additional support and guidance for doctoral researchers’ academic writing and publishing process.
 Furthermore, the FinEd Network wants to enhance networking among the junior and senior researchers in Finland.

 During the workshop article drafts are discussed in small groups led by the mentors of the FinEd Network.
 Participants receive comments on their articles from their peers and the mentors.
 The workshop also includes lectures on an academic writing process and an international publishing process.
 The language of the workshop is English, but the articles can also be in Finnish.

 The participants have already been selected.
 However, common keynote lectures are open for all doctoral researchers from the FinEd network.

 The registration time has expired.
 External participants must register for the joint program HERE.
 After registration, participants will receive a link to joint lectures.